nfdi4plants/ARC-specification/ARC specification.md

 | assays/Assay1/dataset/measurement.txt | script.sh | result.txt |

 Note, that to reference `Data` which is part of `Assays1` in `Assay2`, the `general pattern` is necessary either way.
 Therefore it is considered the more broadly applicable and recommended pattern.

+## Licensing

+_Disclaimer: This is not legal advice, when in doubt consult a legal professional in your jurisdiction_

+Per default, digital artifacts such as the ARC fall under exclusive copyright of the creator(s).
+In other words, the creator has the exclusive right to decide how the ARC is used, distributed, or modified.
+To allow others to use, distribute, or modify the ARC, the creator(s) can choose a more permissive license.
+Examples of permissive licenses include the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and the [MIT License](https://opensource.org/licenses/MIT).

+Obviously, more permissive licenses are more in line with the F**A**I**R** principles, as they allow others to **A**ccess and **R**euse ARCs.
+However, **the choice of license is up to the creator(s) of the ARC**.
+It may not be possible to openly share ARCs due to legal or ethical constraints, for example when sensitive clinical data is involved.
+Furthermore, the license of an ARC can change during its lifetime: it may be shared under a more restrictive license during the research phase and under a more permissive license after publication.

+**Choosing a license for ARCs is optional.**
+**When no license information is provided, all rights are reserved to the creators/owners.**
+However, we strongly encourage the usage of permissive licenses to increase the FAIRness of your ARC where possible.

+If a license of choice shall apply to an ARC, the license information MUST be included in the root of the ARC in a plaintext file named `LICENSE`.
+Text file extensions `.txt` or `.md` are allowed.

 # Shareable and Publishable ARCs